modmore/docs/en/01_Commerce/v1/01_Getting_Started/04_Cart_Checkout.md

 You only have to copy the templates you want to change - all other templates will fall back to the `default` template.

 In general, all templates in the `frontend` and `emails` directories are safe to change.
 Make sure to keep IDs and input names the same, to ensure things keep working as expected.
 Class names are less critical, but in some cases (payment method templates especially), you may want to keep those as-is.

-It's recommended to _not_ edit any of the `admin` templates, those are used in the dashboard.
+**Note**: It's recommended to **not** edit any of the `admin` templates, those are used in the dashboard and we do not currently make an effort to preserve backwards compatibility in those templates.
+This means that if you copy or change the admin templates, and upgrade Commerce, you may end up with a broken dashboard.

 #### CSS, lexicons, custom theme folders, and more

 See [theming](../Front-end_Theming) for more options to change the design and templates.
+There are many different things you can do.

 ## Next